 However, First Access credit card users can view their details and make necessary payments at myccpay.com.
 If you’re looking to contact the customer service, that’s also easy.

-While it’s true that the card does have high fees and a very high APR, its introductory cash advance is a good bargain for some, while it could help others who just want to build their credit score.
+While it’s true that the card does have high fees and a very high APR, its introductory cash advance fee waiver for the first year, cash back program, and free credit score access add a bit more value than before.
 Perhaps the best approach is to realise that the card is not a permanent option; it’s simply a tool to get users back on the right side of the credit line.